roverwing/RoverWingLibrary/docs/basic.rst

 RoverWing provides connection for up to four servos, using standard PWM pulse signal.
-By default, RoverWing uses pulses of duration 1000us-2000us for controlling the servos; if you are using servos with a different range, you can change it using setServoRange command.
+By default, RoverWing uses pulses of duration 1000us-2000us for controlling the servos; if you are using servos with a different range, you can change it using :func:`setServoRange` command.

 RoverWing provides a data type for servo names, :code:`servo_t`.
 It is an enumerated type, with four different values, :code:`SERVO1, ...
 SERVO4`.